Array237/CMPG-323-Overview-30449960/README.md

 <p>I will use .gitignore file to indicate which files/folders to ignore and will be unique to each project I will be submitting this semester</p>

 # Storage of Credentials
+To store valuable information that i only want certain people to have access too, I will use GitHubs encrypted secrets.
+I will create the secrets on an organizational level so that more than one of my repositories that i have created has access to the same secret if neccesarry.